 Walk Around and Take Pictures

-My favorite thing to do in Fontainhas is to capture the beauty all around and to try and appear in some of the photographs.
+My favorite thing to do in Fontainhas, in Goa, is to capture the beauty all around and to try and appear in some of the photographs.
 Because the streets are lined with numerous colored walls, they offer excellent photo-taking opportunities.
 After you're done squealing with joy looking at the walls, do remember to click a picture with them as well.
 Wear bright colored clothes to give the walls some competition and make your pictures pop!

 Fontainhas and the nearby Mala have some alluring staircases, hidden within the labyrinth of the many tiny streets.
 The light poles and the foliage around the quiet, empty staircase give off the impression of a quaint European town.
 You might even find a stay cat watching you suspiciously in the background.
 Walk around Fontainhas to discover some of these staircases.
 Most of the time, you will find them empty.
 It's a great place to sit down and pen down your thoughts while being inspired by the beauty around you.
 Bonus points if you can find the peacock pattered one!